 In Moovly Studio, you can make an object move to a new position using the Move & Transform animation (formerly known as "Move & Zoom").
 And you can do this repeatedly with a sequence of different positions.
 Move & Transform also allows you to change the object's opacity from point to point.

-Move & Transform is a very powerful animation effect, that allows you, for example, to:
+Move & Transform is a very powerful animation effect, in other programs also known as a "tween" or "tweening".
+It allows you, for example, to:

 - zoom in or out on an object